 My favorites:

-- The table football table in the goldfish bowl – Guter Kickertisch (no smoking here either)
+- The foosball table in the Goldfischglas – good foosball table (no smoking here)

 Sometimes foosball tables are also available in combination with bowling or billiards or in larger arcade halls.
 Have a look at the next 3 Hamburg activities.